-In this research, we leverage our expertise in telecom and data center infrastructure along with our growing service provider coverage to analyze and track progress across a broad range of technologies and applications and to highlight emerging trends and developments of the upcoming shift towards 5G.
+In this research, we leverage our expertise in telecom and data center infrastructure along with our growing service provider coverage to analyze and track 5G progress across a broad range of technologies.
 By updating our research on a regular, periodic basis, we are able to provide timely insights into the latest developments and trends that characterize the dynamic and exciting 5G markets.

 With our foundation as the first market research firm to start tracking mobile infrastructure markets on a quarterly basis circa 2000, we are uniquely positioned to uncover and analyze the key trends and deliver a complete picture of 5G.

 The report addresses such questions as:

 - What is the 5G vision and how has it changed now as 5G is a reality?

 - What regions will likely be the early adopters?